samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 - If Type Error with the `vagrant-hostsupdater`, still finding a fix, but for now can # out the `config.vm.hostname = "www.` line in the Vagrantfile.
 Can then enter the app by typing the ip address in the url.
 This is a change to the Readme, to trigger webhook
-\n This is a second change to the Readme, to trigger webhook, so we can run npm test
+\n This is a second change to the Readme, to trigger webhook, so we can run npm test.